 Interval - This is the time interval between each data.
-It can be between 1 to 3600 seconds.
+It can be between 1 to 3600 Default is 10 seconds.

 Title - This is the header for each recorded data file on the SD flash card.

 Quick Start Recording - If this button is clicked recording will start immediately.